 The health and integrity of the gums depend on the amount of saliva produced.
 Saliva buffers the gum tissue and protects it, as well as the adjacent structures, from damaging oral bacteria and the adhesion of those bacteria to the tissue.
 In addition, saliva can decrease the amount of inflammation found in the oral cavity.
 Lastly, saliva provides a natural protective barrier for any wounds within the oral cavity.

 If there is a decrease in production of saliva, then there is an increased likelihood of developing bacterial infections, bleeding gums, and periodontal disease.
-Must read can a tooth infection go to your brain as well.
+In such cases, people often seek immediate care, such as can i go to urgent care for tooth pain.

 Role of Saliva in Dental Health and Digestion